anttisalonen/progbook/rst/redis.rst

 Python Redis client
 ===================

-The main Python Redis client can be found online (at the time of writing, in Github).
+The main Python Redis client can be found online (at the time of writing, in GitHub).
 There are a few ways you could install this, but pip is probably the most straightforward:

 .. code-block:: bash